jerinic-dusan/PC_parts/README.md

 ## Screenshots
 <img src="email.png">

+## Time invested
+This project took around 4 hours of consistent work to be completed.

 ## Non-commercial use
 This script is my personal project and it does not have direct or indirect income-generating use.
 It will not be marketed or sold.